ChaseDudas/ToDo-List/README.md

-# Intern-test
+# Internship at The Dotcom test

-Create a simple To Do List web app with React and Mobx.
+Build a To Do List App similar to this: https://to-do-test-app.firebaseapp.com/.

+No backend required (Data does not need to persist).

+Utilize React and Mobx (bonus points for Typescript).

+Push to a github repo and deploy with a tool of your choice.
+We recommend Netlify or Firebase.

+Commit early and often.
+We want to see your process.